royaltychihava/Optimal-Power-Flow-9Bus-dq-Model-MATLAB/README.md

 ---

 ## Key Insights
-- dq-domain modeling is effective for power flow analysis
+- dq-domain modelling is effective for power flow analysis
 - Optimization using `fmincon` converges reliably
 - Results closely match standard 9-bus data
 - Method can be extended to: